- Rating: 5 Star

 Choose from Niseko Classic, a continuous 6-hour lesson, or morning or afternoon private lessons.

 All lessons have a maximum of six students.
-Choose from Niseko Classic, Niseko Kids Classic (includes lunch coupon) or morning or afternoon private lessons.
+Choose from Niseko Classic, Niseko Kids Classic (includes lunch coupon), or morning or afternoon private lessons.
 The Hanazono Bowl, accessed by two magic carpets and a unique Kamo Ride, is the perfect location for all learners.

 The Niseko Grand HIRAFU Snow School offers lesson programs to all levels, from first-timers to advanced skiers and snowboarders, covering kids’ lessons, adult lessons, powder snow guides, early powder lessons plus nature hiking programs.
 Some lessons are Japanese speaking only.
 The school staff love teaching and understand the importance of connecting with every student.
-In this way, ski school instructors aim not only to pass on the technical skills but also ensure an enjoyable experience by focusing on communication with each individual student.
+In this way, ski school instructors aim not only to pass on the technical skills but also to ensure an enjoyable experience by focusing on communication with each individual student.

 GoSnow is the only school in Niseko-Hirafu with on-snow beginner and kid’s facilities based at the main gondola.
 When you ski with GoSnow you enjoy priority lift lanes, professional and accredited instructors, a wide range of group & private lessons, workshops & powder guiding tours.
 They conduct their ski and snowboard lessons in English by a team of professional and accredited instructors from all over the world.